pakerfeldt/android-viewflow/README.md

 # View Flow for Android

 ViewFlow is a Android UI widget providing a horizontally [ViewGroup](http://developer.android.com/reference/android/view/ViewGroup.html) with items populated from an [Adapter](http://developer.android.com/reference/android/widget/Adapter.html).
+Scroll down to the bottom of the page for a screen shot.

 The component is an [Library Project](http://developer.android.com/guide/developing/eclipse-adt.html#libraryProject).
 This means that there's no need to copy-paste resources into your own project, simply add the action bar component as a reference to any project.